Five Films from Berlinale 2020

 This is just some of the profound wisdom, or basic gardening advice, that propels a simple minded man named Chance (Peter Sellers) to the very top of American political society in Hal Ashby's satirical gem, Being There (1979).

-When the film was first released many saw it as a timely remark on the rise of Ronald Reagan.
-Now, 40 years later, you could say it's a near perfect parable for the rise of Trump.
-What makes Being There so poignant today, isn't the image of an incompetent figure make their way to the White House, but rather its portrait of the society that put him there.
+When it was first released many saw it as a timely remark on the rise of Ronald Reagan.
+Now, over 40 years later, it's proven to be more poignant than ever.
+The rise of Trump has no doubt given the film new meaning, yet what makes Being There relevant today isn't so much the image of an absurd figure in the White House, but rather its depiction of the society that put him there.

 In an age where we increasingly depend on soundbites for information, and with a momentous presidential election fast approaching, there's never been a better time to add Being There to your watchlist.

-Since as long as he can remember, Chance has lived and worked in the same household, following the same routine in the same surroundings.
-He is a gardener and a recluse, whose understanding of the outside world is almost entirely shaped by the images he sees on TV.
-But when his benefactor suddenly dies, Chance is evicted and left to fend for himself on the streets of Washington D.C., lost and confused, and armed with little more than a briefcase and a remote control.
+Since as long as he can remember Chance has lived and worked in the same household, following the same routine in the same surroundings.
+A gardener and a recluse, his understanding of the outside world is almost entirely shaped by the images he sees on TV.
+But when his benefactor suddenly dies, Chance is evicted and left to fend for himself on the streets of Washington D.C., lost and confused, armed with little more than a briefcase, a bowler hat and a remote control.

 *The way in which we consume and process information